Goldenpearl5/MarvelChampions_PrintAndPlay/readMe.md

 3. Open a command prompt and run
 > python src/main.py

+OPTIONAL STEPS:
-4. Additional Arguments:
+Additional Arguments:
 > -deckId <FILL_IN_DECK_ID>: specify deckID from marvelCDB.

 > --hideHeroPack: removes hero-specific cards from the deck.

 > --disableCardSpacers: removes whitespace between cards.

 > --initOfflineMode: download ALL card images and info; allows offline use in future runs.

 > --offlineMode: use a local files to generate the PDF. (.txt file and images)

 e.g.
 > python mchPrintAndPlay.py -deckId 60116

 > python mchPrintAndPlay.py -deckId sampleDeck.txt --offlineMode

 > python mchPrintAndPlay.py --disableCardSpacers --hideHeroPack

-5. A note about offline mode:
+OFFLINE MODE:
 Due to the frequent MarvelCDB outages, I added an offline mode.
  a) Run with the --initOfflineMode flag when MarvelCDB is online.
 It will download all card images/data.
  b) Create a decklist .txt in the /decklists folder.
 An example file is enclosed.
 You can create this manually, or click the "download -> text file" button on MarvelCDB.